StockNews.com Initiates Coverage on Air Industries Group (NYSEAMERICAN:AIRI)

-StockNews.com assumed coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a research note issued to investors on Tuesday.
-The firm issued a hold rating on the aerospace company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a report released on Saturday.
+The brokerage set a “hold” rating on the aerospace company’s stock.

 An institutional investor recently raised its position in Air Industries Group stock.
-Virtu Financial LLC boosted its position in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 82,173 shares of the aerospace company’s stock after buying an additional 34,210 shares during the period.
-Virtu Financial LLC owned approximately 0.25% of Air Industries Group worth $58,000 as of its most recent SEC filing.
-14.52% of the stock is owned by institutional investors.
+Virtu Financial LLC boosted its position in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 82,173 shares of the aerospace company’s stock after purchasing an additional 34,210 shares during the quarter.
+Virtu Financial LLC owned about 0.25% of Air Industries Group worth $58,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Hedge funds and other institutional investors own 14.52% of the company’s stock.

 Air Industries Group Company Profile